near/docs/docs/3.tutorials/auction/1-bidding.md

 ```

 Here we define the Contract structure that has fields:
-- **highest_bid**: another structure named Bid that stores the information about the highest bid.
+- **highest_bid**: stores the information of the highest bidder in an instance of another struct named Bid.
 - **auction_end_time**: specifies the block_timestamp (which will be explained later) at which the auction will end.

 Contract also has attributes: